 School: Aurora High School

-Hobbies and Interests: Academics, drawing, painting, chess, parties
+Hobbies and Interests: Academics, drawing, painting, chess

 Appearance: Marcus is somewhat small, standing at 5'6" and weighing in at about 124 pounds.
 Marcus spends most of his time indoors, leaving him with pale skin and not a lot of muscle on his frame.
 His hair, black as is usual for a Chinese-American, is long enough to just hang over his brow and cover the top of his ears.
 His face is long with soft edges, making him appear a few years younger than he is.
 His dark brown eyes are usually underlined by faint dark circles for having spent too much time studying and not enough time sleeping.
 His nose is small and flat, and complements his narrow mouth.
 Marcus doesn't smile often, but when he does, one can see the dimples that add to the smile's energy.

 Marcus' wardrobe is geared toward the simple and functional as opposed to the stylish and fashionable.
 In the spring and summer, Marcus wears khakis with a t-shirt, either plain or branded with a logo of a past church fundraising event, and plain white runners.
 In the fall and wintertime, Marcus layers up with a zip-up hoodie over a regular pullover sweater, with khakis and a pair of tan boots.
 Sometimes, Marcus wears a Seahawks cap, a Christmas gift from his father from a few years ago.
-For the school trip, Marcus wore a pair of khaki shorts, a striped white t-shirt, and his favorite Seahawks cap.

-Matthew and Michelle went back to Aurora for their senior year of high school.
+At their parents' advice, Matthew and Michelle went back to Aurora for their senior year of high school.
 Matthew also took a part-time job as a barista at Starbucks to help cover costs.
 When they were at home, Matthew and Michelle could not spend much time playing with their son; they had to focus on their grades for getting into college.
 As such, Marcus spent most of his first year being cared for by his grandparents while his parents studied.

 When his parents graduated, Marcus was already 14 months old.
 They had missed little Marcus' first words and his first steps, and were determined to not miss any more of their son's milestones in life.
 Unfortunately, they still had to think about their family's future.
 They had both been accepted to the University of Washington, but in the end, it was decided that Matthew would continue studying for an engineering degree, while Michelle would stay home to take care of their son.
 Matthew had been awarded a scholarship, but he still continued to work part-time; Michelle also took some time to work at her parents' workplace.
 For two years, they maintained this arrangement.